 Weight loss pills/supplements are used as well, though I believe they have lost popularity due to their lack of credibility.
 My advise for weight loss would be to increase cardio and decrease complex carbs.

 Biggest thing to keep in mind is: if it sounds too good to be true, it probably is.

 So why am I so against dietary supplements?

 My biggest issue with supplements is that they are not regulated.
 Though technically the FDA needs to make sure that what is going out to consumers is safe, most bottles will have a warning that they have not been regulated or been approved by the FDA.
 Also, there are thousands of different dietary supplements and the department that regulates them is so small, that they can’t actually test and make sure that what companies’ claim is what is truly in the bottle.
 This allows for some companies to add fillers to capsules and not inform us about what we are really consuming.
 In addition, the only way you can get toxicity from vitamins is by the dietary supplement form – especially fat-soluble vitamins, because as I mentioned, they stay in our system longer.
-Unless you’re trying to conceive, pregnant or breastfeeding and are taking a prenatal dietary supplement OR (as I mentioned before) your healthcare provider wants you to take a supplement, there is absolutely no need to consume over 100% of what we need.
+Unless you’re trying to conceive, pregnant or breastfeeding and are taking a prenatal dietary supplement OR (as I mentioned before) your healthcare provider wants you to take a supplement, there is absolutely no need to consume over 100% of what we need – if it’s a water-soluble vitamin, you’ll just pee it out.
 Finally, I am a strong believer in the words of Hippocrates, “Let food be thy medicine.”
 Eat nutrient dense foods and that will be sufficient.